 In teaching children this terminology and the three states of arousal we are providing them with the knowledge and awareness that will allow them to link how their body feels with how they are behaving.
 From there the program encourages children to investigate what types of sensory strategies/activities might enable them to change their state of arousal allowing them to reach the optimal level of ‘Just Right’.

-Keeping in mind that each nervous system is individual and requires different sensory input at different levels, Evolving Potential OTs trained in presenting the Alert Program are able to work with parents, teachers and children in order to identify individual sensory needs, teach people about the different levels of arousal (Engine Speeds) and work towards finding individualised strategies that allow an optimal arousal (‘Just Right’) level to be reached.
+Keeping in mind that each nervous system is individual and requires different sensory input at different levels, The Potential Ability Group OTs trained in presenting the Alert Program are able to work with parents, teachers and children in order to identify individual sensory needs, teach people about the different levels of arousal (Engine Speeds) and work towards finding individualised strategies that allow an optimal arousal (‘Just Right’) level to be reached.